 Just outside of the old town is Kava2, which has arguably the best coffee in Split.
 They also have delicious croissants for snacking, and a lovely shaded terrace to sit for hours and sip your coffee in the classic Dalmation way.
 It’s a quiet coffee shop in Split outside the tourist crowds, which I love in the busy summers here.

-If you’re more into the view from your cafe terrace than getting the perfect cup, these cafes deliver solid coffee with beautiful sea and sunset views.
+If you’re more into the view from your cafe terrace than getting the perfect cup, these cafes deliver solid coffee in Split with beautiful sea and sunset views.

 Basta isn’t a classic cafe bar – they actually have a full food menu and good pizza.
 But I come for the up-close harbor view and watch the big yachts pulling in during the summer season.